antmicro/visual-system-designer-app/README.md

 The `--communication-server-host` and `--communication-server-port` specify the address from which the `vsd run` command will connect (from the user desktop perspective, hence `localhost` is sufficient).

-The `website` directory can now be served using any http server (e.g. the one included in Python3 distribution):
+The `website` directory can now be served using any HTTP server (e.g. the one included in Python3 distribution):

 ```sh
 python3 -m http.server -d ./website